 The exposure draft rules that would expand the CDR to telecommunications are provided for in Schedule 5 of the exposure draft rules.
 The remaining amendments provide for operational enhancements to the Competition and Consumer (Consumer Data Right) Rules 2020.

-To assist with understanding the key changes in the exposure draft rules, Treasury will be conducting stakeholder forums on the telecommunications amendments and the draft operational enhancements.
+To assist with understanding the key changes in the exposure draft rules Treasury held a stakeholder forum on 28 September 2022 for each of the telecommunications sector amendments and the draft operational enhancements.